mcfletch/2daypython/booleans.rst

 Booleans
 ========

-Reduces down to the statement: "if this is True, do that, otherwise do that".
+* A special type of number that represents Truth/Falseness
-Computers, being binary (on/off) machines work very easily with on/off choices such as boolean logic.
+* Remember we want to be able to tell the computer `if this is true, do that`

-* almost any object can be tested for "boolean truth"
+* In **python** almost any object can be used as a boolean

 .. doctest::